SXNPYN/CoBreeder_for_GhostWolves/README.md

 ## Excluded Individuals & Disallowed Pairings

 1. If "EX" was specified on the command line, you will be shown a preview of the individuals file in table format.
-Each individual will have an ID on the far left hand side, starting at 0.
+Each individual will have an ID on the far left-hand side, starting at 0.
 2. You will first be prompted to specify disallowed pairings.
    - To disallow pairings between individual 4 and 8, and 0 and 1 you will type: 4-8, 0-1
    - Order does not matter here.
 For example, you could also type: 1-0, 8-4